 At the entrance to any public polyclinic in Ukraine, an announcement is greeting a patient: visit a doctor is possible after a fluorography only.
 The obligatory lungs X-ray maintains a semblance of the fight against tuberculosis.
 In Ukraine, most of the patients get to know their status very late.
 The country has not been able to take the tuberculosis epidemic under control for more than twenty years.
 Ukraine has the world record of multidrug-resistant forms of tuberculosis and is still treating patients, sending them to prolonged isolation in overcrowded dispensaries.

-An activist of the All-Ukrainian Association of People who have had tuberculosis ‘Stronger for TB’, Olga Klimenko, was diagnosed with tuberculosis in 2015.
+Olga Klimenko – an activist of TBpeople – Eurasian Network of People who have had tuberculosis – was diagnosed with this desease in 2015.
 By the time of hospitalization, she was sick for at least six months.
 In 2016, Olga published a book The world inside me.
 Confession of the tubercular woman in which she described her life experience with the disease.

 Now Olga is trying to help patients with this diagnose.
 On the webpage of her community in Facebook The world inside me, requests appear every day: to transfer money for the purchase of inaccessible drugs, which for the most part are not licensed in Ukraine, to purchase washing machines for tuberculosis dispensaries or diapers for recumbent patients.
 Last month, Olga was “coaching” 34 patients.